pdf-association/pdf-issues/docs/32000-2-2020/clause08.md

     <td><b>flatness</b></td>
     <td>number</td>
     <td>
     The precision with which curves shall be rendered on the output device (see 10.7.2, "Flatness tolerance").
-The value of this parameter <del onMouseEnter="mouseEnter(this)" data-issue="371">(positive number)</del> gives the maximum error tolerance, measured in output device pixels; smaller numbers give smoother curves at the expense of more computation and memory use.
+The value of this parameter <del onMouseEnter="mouseEnter(this)" data-issue="371" data-iso="approved">(positive number)</del> gives the maximum error tolerance, measured in output device pixels; smaller numbers give smoother curves at the expense of more computation and memory use.
 Initial value: <i>1.0</i>.
     </td>
   </tr>
   <tr>